The functions FindMinimum

 .
 Since the function is meaningless unless xp

-has numerical values, it should be properly defined.
+has numerical values, it should be defined as such.

 This defines a function that returns the value x

-as a function of a numerical value for x'[t]
+as a function of a numerical value for the x'[t]

 An advantage of having a simple function definition outside of FindRoot